top of page

 * * *

-My first three books, two novels and a story collection, are available to 40000+ retailers, bookstores and libraries including Barnes & Noble, Walmart and Books-A-Million through Lightning Source, and on Amazon in over 170 countries.
+My first three books, two novels and a story collection, are available to 45000+ retailers, bookstores and libraries including Barnes & Noble, Walmart, Books-A-Million and Waterstones through Lightning Source, and on Amazon in over 170 countries.

 WASHINGTON is a former NaNoWriMo (National Novel Writing Month) project and was crowdfunded through Indiegogo.